 The weather has been getting better and better here in Devon and today it is glorious – sunshine and blue skies.
 We could be in the Mediterranean.
 We have come back to Ilfracombe as it was rather grey and wet when we came on Monday.
 What a difference!

-I am writing this on the sand at Tunnels Beaches, a private Victorian beach accessed by a series of hand carved tunnels.
+I am writing this on the sand at Tunnels Beaches, a private Victorian beach in Ilfracombe accessed by a series of hand carved tunnels.
 There are two tidal swimming pools, but the sea is too cold for me to do more than paddle.
 It is very quaint and interesting, especially the etiquette guides on the way in which made us giggle.

 We have been packing up picnics and flasks and mainly eating at home.
 Tonight, however, we will push the boat out and have a restaurant meal.
 We walked past a little place called Starters, a kind of English version of a tapas bar.
 The food smelled so delicious we immediately booked a table.
 Let’s hope it tastes as good.
 There are few things that annoy me more than a poor restaurant meal when I have stretched my budget to eat out as a treat.